Are you ready to put the pen and pencil to paper, and make an easy bear drawing with me?

 In whichever order you prefer, start by drawing the outline of the picture, the bear’s outline, and the bear’s front paws.
 Use the pencil to make lots of tentative shapes, as seen below.

 Unless you nail it with your first go, this is the time to search for what looks ‘right’.
 Don’t be afraid of these sketch lines.
-Just try different ones until one of them pops out as the one.
+Just try different ones until one of them pops out as “the one”.

-There may come a moment where you just can’t see clearly anymore.
+There may come a moment when you can’t see clearly anymore.
 Too many tentative lines?
 That’s what I had on the right side.
-Sometimes, all you need is a fresh start. and with a pencil, that’s no problem.
+And it took a few tries to get the half circles for the paws right, too.

-Then, fill up the row behind those, and behind those, and so on.
+Then, fill up the row behind those, behind those, and so on.
 Each next area can be ever so slightly smaller than the trees that are closer by.

 Do you know which one of the penciled lines you’ll follow for the shape of the bear?
 Trace that one with a Sharpie or thicker black marker.
+It’s a little bit tricky to do the bear’s outline first – in retrospect, I’d probably do the outer edge before the bear, to make sure everything else is contained by that outer line.
+But both work.

-Give bear a face, too.
+Give the bear a face, too.
 Eyes, nose, and mouth.
 (If you’re unsure about winging it, there is no shame in trying a few eye and nose placements in pencil first!)

-You can leave a little piece of white untouched when coloring in the nose, to portray the reflection of light on bear’s wet snout.
+You can leave a little piece of white untouched when coloring in the nose, to portray the reflection of light on the bear’s wet snout.

 Drawing the outline of our little woodland see-through can be tricky.
 If the ends don’t meet (in this case, mine came together perfectly – hooray) you’ll have a few options.